kleinbottle/swanlotus/content/blogs/euler-two-with-julia/euler-two-with-julia.md

 This gives the first twenty Fibonacci numbers as `[0, 1, 1, 2, 3, 5, 8, 13, 21, 34, 55, 89, 144, 233, 377, 610, 987, 1597, 2584, 4181]`.
 Array indices in `Julia` begin with $1$, and the `[` and the `]` represent the array delimiters.
 You can download the script [here]({attach}auxiliary/}first-twenty.jl).

 So, we are good.
-Notice that we did not even need to define `F[i] = F[i-1] + F[i-2]` but could simply invoke the right hand side (RHS) of the recurrence relation and append it.
-Thus far, syntax in `Julia` has tracked the mathematical expression very closely.
+Notice that we did not even need to define `F[i] = F[i-1] + F[i-2]` but could simply invoke the right hand side (RHS) of the recurrence relation and append it to the array.
+Thus far, the syntax in `Julia` has tracked the mathematical expression very closely.

 ### How to stop when we need to?

-The difficulty is that while we know from @eq:stopping the upper bound that should not be exceeded, we know neither the value of the largest Fibonacci number, $F_{\max}$, at which we must stop, nor its index $m$.
-We therefore need to allocate an array whose dimensions are not known in advance.
-This also precludes the use of the `for` iterator for the same reason.
+The difficulty is that, while we know from @eq:stopping the upper bound that should not be exceeded, we know neither the value of the largest Fibonacci number, $F_{\max}$, at which we must stop, nor its index $m$.

+We therefore need to allocate an array whose dimension is not known in advance.
+We have worked around this constraint by using `push!` so far.
+But the `for` iterator needs an `end` value which we do not know in advance.
+So, we need another loop construct.

 `Julia` also offers a `while` loop.
-As with `while` loops in all languages, it must be used with care, because of the following possible undesirable outcomes, if used erroneously:
+As with `while` loops in all languages, it must be used with care, because of the following possible undesirable outcomes, if used carelessly:

 a.
 It does not execute even once.
 a.
 It stops at one more than the expected condition.
 a.
 It stops at one less than the expected condition.
 a.
-It loops infinitely.
+It loops indefinitely.

 From what I know so far, the program should preferably use a `while` loop that goes on forever and is forcibly terminated when a known stopping condition is encountered within its body.